Batting for a draw

 • In 20 over cricket, teams must play at least 5 overs.

-If the game received “No result”, then a draw must be held after it.
+If the game received “No result”, then batting for a draw must be held after it.

-Also, the match can be abandoned, and this also happens due to bad weather conditions.
+Matches can also be abandoned, typically due to prolonged bad weather.
 In this case, meetings are most often resumed if we talk about matches taking place for over several days.
-If these are one-day matches, the umpires have the opportunity to use the DLS method, but in this case, the condition for the number of overs played (either 5 or 20) must also be met.
+If these are one-day matches, the umpires have the opportunity to use the DLS (Duckworth-Lewis-Stern) method, but in this case, the condition for the number of overs played (either 5 or 20) must also be met.

 Nisha Bhavani